Mind Maps for Business Management

 The above examples are just a few ways mind mapping can help you improve your business.
 Once you start using mind maps for business, you’ll soon find that the options are endless.
 Whether you want to improve productivity, infuse creativity, or build more value, here are a few more ideas:

-The effort-impact matrix helps you decide which tasks and projects to focus on.
+The effort-impact matrix helps you decide which task and projects to focus on.
 This mind map template helps you identify quick wins, estimated effort, and probable impact for projects you undertake.

 Developing a marketing persona allows you to create key messaging for a target consumer.
 To start, create a personality that helps you to visualize who you are marketing to and how the person will use your product or service.